stephenhutchings/typicons.font/README.md

 What's new in Typicons

-- added 104 new icons
+- added 220 new icons, including outline variants
-- added a second style
 - improved quality of vector artwork
 - mapped in the Private Use Area of Unicode to avoid being read by screen readers
 - rehinted with `ttfautohint`